vinaybingi-va/jdbc-mysql-docker/README.md

 - application.properties uses the container environment variables to make available to the springboot project
 - JdbcConnection.java configuration class fetches the environment variables and makes the connection to remote mysql server.
 Prints output of select query from a table in db.

-This code is pushed to dockerhub and is available at this URL (https://hub.docker.com/repository/docker/vinaykumarbingi/jdbc-mysql).
+This code is pushed to dockerhub and is available at this [URL](https://hub.docker.com/repository/docker/vinaykumarbingi/jdbc-mysql).

 Pull the image from dockerhub to your local using following command: